victronenergy/vrm-api-python-client/README.rst

-vrm-api is a python client for interacting with the Victron VRM portal (http://vrm.victronenergy.com)
+Python client for interacting with the Victron VRM portal (http://vrm.victronenergy.com)

-installation
+⚠️ NOT ACTIVELY MAINTAINED: please note that this library was made available at some point for reference.
+Right now, it is not being tested or actively maintained.
+However, since the VRM API has almost no breaking changes over time, this client is most likely working correctly.
+At Victron, we do not use this code ourselves.

+Installation
 ------------

 .. code:: bash